Praveen18111992/lobotomy/README.md

 Make sure you change the IP in **framework/config** to your local network IP.
 This is used for the interactions with the deployed web services.

+If the apktool build fails with this error: https://github.com/iBotPeaches/Apktool/issues/918 - Follow the recommendations observed for the issue and trying running ```setup.sh``` again.

 ## Usage

 ### Help